knpuniversity/rest/knpu/project-routing.rst

         )
     ));

-All this does so far is instantiate a `Guzzle`_ Client object.
+This is a plain PHP file that creates a `Guzzle`_ Client object.
 Guzzle is a crazy-good library that lets you make HTTP curl requests and receive responses.
 If you're talking to an API in PHP, this is what you use.